unicolet/mappu/README.md

 possible to provision a vm with all the necessary software installed automatically.

-The script is almost ready and it's in the *vagrant* folder.
+The script is in the *vagrant* folder.